When To Replace Trailer Tires – A Practical Perspective

 3. If there is damage on the tire (like a slice, or a bulging sidewall, or a chunk of tread missing).
 These can come from hitting curbs or debris.

 5. Consider time.
 If the trailer lives outdoors, tires will not last as long.
-If you don’t cover the tires in storage, they won’t last as long.
+Cover the tires in storage, or they will not last as long.
 I don’t put a “years” deadline on it, because it depends on many factors.
-Just keep an eye on it and make sure they don’t go past 6 years because tire stores won’t help you with them (like to fix a flat, except to replace them) after 6 years.
+Just keep an eye on it and make sure they don’t go past 6 years because tire stores will not help you with them (like to fix a flat, except to replace them) after 6 years.
 Note: 6 years from the manufacture date, not 6 years on your trailer.
+There is a date code on the sidewall of the tire.

 Trailer Tire Failure